SamanthaMurillo1/-Hybrid-Movie-Recommender/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://www.google.com/search?q=https://github.com/your-username/hybrid-movie-ai/issues).

-## 📜 License

-This project is licensed under the MIT License.
+credit to https://github.com/dutta-sujoy/Movie-Recommendation-System/tree/main?tab=readme-ov-file i built off of this project